MatthewJWhittle/MatthewJWhittle.github.io/ds-for-ecologists/src/markdown-pages/sheffield-leaflet/leaflet-sheffield-bats.md

 ---
 path: "/tutorials/exploring-bat-records-leaflet"
-title: "Exploring Bat Records using leaflet"
+title: "How to Map Ecological Records using R and Leaflet"
+subtitle: "Making interactive maps of biological records center data using R and leaflet"
 category: "tutorial"
 author: "Matthew Whittle"
 date: "2020-04-20"